kinnay/anynet/docs/reference/util.md

 <span class="docs">Converts an integer to an IPv4 address string in big-endian byte order.</span>

 <code>**def local_address**() -> str</code><br>
-<span class="docs">Returns the local IPv4 address of the default interface.
+<span class="docs">Returns the local IPv4 address of the default gateway.
 Raises `ConnectionError` if no IPv4 interface was found.</span>

 <code>**def broadcast_address**() -> str</code><br>
-<span class="docs">Returns the IPv4 broadcast address of the default interface.
+<span class="docs">Returns the IPv4 broadcast address of the default gateway.
 Raises `ConnectionError` if no IPv4 interface was found.</span>

 <code>**def parse_url**(url: str) -> tuple[str, str, int, str]</code><br>
 <span class="docs">Parses the given URL and returns the tuple `(scheme, host, port, path)`.
 The `scheme`, `port` and `path` are set to `None` if they are not in the URL.
 Raises `ValueError` if the URL is invalid.</span>